-If you are currently in the industry, how the changes affect you depends on the type and level of licence you currently hold.
-Read on for specific information for Strata Managing Certificate of Registration holders.
+If you were in the industry before the 23 March 2020 reforms, how the changes affect you depends on the type and level of your licence.
+Read information for Strata Managing Certificate of Registration holders.

 Select one of the options below to learn more

 Your certificate and authorised functions

 From 23 March 2020, the name of your certificate changed to Assistant Agent in Strata Management.
 You will continue to perform the work currently done by a strata managing certificate holder.
 You must still be employed by a class 1 or 2 licence holder and be supervised by the Licensee-in-Charge to exercise the functions of this category.
 As an Assistant Agent in Strata Management, you can perform the following functions:

 - enter into an agency agreement or a franchising agreement

 - affix the seal of the owners corporation